snowdrop/k8s-infra/ansible/README-cloud.md

 ansible-playbook -i inventory/cloud_host playbook/post_installation.yml -e openshift_node=masters --tags identity_provider -e number_of_extra_users=5 -e first_extra_user_offset=1 -e openshift_admin_pwd=admin
 ```

 This step will create 5 users with credentials like `user1/pwd1` while also creating a project for like `user1` for each user

-## Issue

-- The defaultNodeSelector defined within `/etc/origin/master-config.yml` file contains this value `defaultNodeSelector: node-role.kubernetes.io/compute=true` which prevents
-  a pod to be created.
-This error is reported as openshift event error `0/1 nodes are available: 1 MatchNodeSelector.`
-  The workaround is to remove the value and to restart the service `systemctl restart origin-master-api.service`

 ## Soft clean up of an existing machine